 Compliance issues

-Strict guidelines including HIPAA, tax legislation, and healthcare billing requirements must be followed by medical practices.
 Because generic software frequently lacks built-in compliance measures, activities are subject to fines, legal action, and regulatory infractions.
 Improper reporting, inadequate data protection, and a lack of audit records can all swiftly lead to major legal issues.

 Inefficient Billing and Collection Processes